Get the Most Out of Your AT220 Trap

 • Phone with AT220 app and Trap.NZ for recording your trap check +/- kills

-Here's what to look for during your basic monthly check:
+Here’s what to check during your basic monthly trap check:

 Is the trap set?

-Remove trap lid & press the LED button once.
-A green blink and a fresh pump of lure indicate the trap is working.
-An orange or red blink means there’s an issue, like a dirty sensor or low battery.
-If the light is green but the lure doesn’t pump, the lure level might be low, or the tube could be blocked—check for kinks.
+Lift the lid and press the LED button once.
+A green blink with a fresh pump of lure means the trap is functioning well.
+An orange or red blink signals an issue — often a dirty sensor or low battery.
+If the light is green but no lure pumps through, check the lure level or look for a kink or blockage in the tubing.

 Is there enough lure?